Kastrologos

 In early and middle Byzantine periods the place was inhabited and, certainly, fortified, but nothing more is known about its history.

 The growth started with the Frankish occupation.
 After the 4th Crusade and the Fall of Constantinople, Peloponnese and Kalamata was conquered by Frank knights.
-When Geoffroi de Villehardouin I became the ruler of the Principality of Achaea (1205-1218), he rebuilt the ruined castle and made it the seat of the feud of Kalamata.
+When Geoffroi de Villehardouin I became the ruler of the Principality of Achaea (1205-1218), he rebuilt the ruined castle and made it the seat of the Barony of Kalamata.
 His son Guillaume II de Villehardouin who later became the most notable ruler of the Principality (1246-1278) was born in the castle of Kalamata.

-In 1459 the castle and the city were captured by the Ottoman Turks under the leadership of Mohamed the Conqueror.
+In 1460 the castle and the city were captured by the Ottoman Turks under the leadership of Mohamed the Conqueror.

-In 1464 the castle was taken by the Venetians.
-They left in 1540.
+In 1463 the castle was taken by the Venetians.
+The Turks recaptured it in 1481 and thus began the Tourkokratia for Kalamata.

 The Venetians came back in 1685 under general Morozini.
 The Turks were unable to defend the castle against the Venetian artillery and evacuated it after destroying it.
 This time, the Venetians made some major repairs and additions to the castle.
 In 1715 the Turks came back.